vackosar/vackosar.github.io/_posts/2016-11-04-Drone-Hackathoning.md

 I mainly focused on locating white piece of paper on grey carpet floor in a picture.
 I succeeded in that, but lost lots of time setting up my system and using computer of others to implement my code.

-I simply blurred the image my using gausian resizing and then implemented thresh hold for brightness.
+I simply blurred the image using gaussian resizing to reduce noise and then implemented threshold for brightness to filter in sufficiently white pixels.
 After that I located the center of white spot averaging over coordinates of white pixels.

 The algorithm suffered from being quite slow as processing took 20 seconds, until I had another look post-hackathon and improved that to 40 miliseconds.
 Interestingly the algorithm doesn't require any libraries.